The Powerful Link Between Music and Memory: What the Science Shows

 Remember, this doesn’t mean you’re destined to develop Alzheimer’s if a parent or sibling has had it.
 Some people who possess the APOE ε4 gene never develop Alzheimer’s disease, and some people with Alzheimer’s don’t have any gene mutations at all.

-Genetics is just one of many Alzheimer’s risk factors—we still need more research to get the complete picture of what the biggest risk factor for Alzheimer’s disease is.
+Genetics is just one of many Alzheimer’s risk factors.
+We still need more research to develop a complete picture of what the largest risk factor for Alzheimer’s disease is.

-How Can I Prevent Alzheimer’s Disease?
+Can Hyperbaric Oxygen Therapy Help Prevent Alzheimer’s Disease?

-A specific hyperbaric oxygen therapy (HBOT) protocol shows promise as a potential preventative measure for biomarkers of Alzheimer’s disease.
-HBOT is a therapy that involves breathing 100% oxygen under increased atmospheric pressure.
+A specific hyperbaric oxygen therapy (HBOT) protocol shows promise as a potential preventative measure for Alzheimer’s disease.
+HBOT is a treatment that involves breathing 100% oxygen in a pressurized chamber to increase oxygen levels in the body and brain.
+A unique HBOT protocol used at Aviv Clinics has shown several benefits in individuals at risk for or experiencing early cognitive decline:

-- Another study revealed HBOT improved memory recall in people who exhibited mild cognitive impairment: “HBOT should be considered as a therapeutic approach to slow the progression or even improve the pathophysiology responsible for [Alzheimer’s] disease.”
+In one study, repeated HBOT sessions showed reduced brain hypoxia, reduced amyloid plaques and pTau, and improvements in cognitive performance.
+Another study found improvements in memory recall in people with mild cognitive impairment (MCI), a potential early stage of Alzheimer’s.
+Researchers concluded that HBOT “should be considered as a therapeutic approach to slow the progression or even improve the pathophysiology responsible for [Alzheimer’s] disease.”

 While none of us can change our genetic makeup, we can change our lifestyle.
-Healthy habits can help lower your risk factor for nearly any disease, not just cognitive-related conditions.
+Healthy habits can help lower your risk factor for nearly any disease, not just cognitive conditions.
 Lowering inflammation levels in your body can also help lower inflammation in the brain.
-Some of the things you can do to preserve your cognitive health include:
+To help preserve your cognitive health:

 - Eating a healthy diet full of fruits and vegetables